-This is the initial public offering of shares of common stock of Greenwich LifeSciences, Inc. We are offering shares of our common stock.
+This is the initial public offering of shares of common stock of Greenwich LifeSciences, Inc. We are offering 1,260,870 shares of our common stock.
 No public market currently exists for our stock.
-We anticipate that the initial public offering price will be between \$ and \$ per share.
+The initial public offering price is \$5.75 per share.

-We have applied to list our shares on The Nasdaq Capital Market under the symbol "GLSI."
+Our common stock has been approved for listing on The Nasdaq Capital Market under the symbol "GLSI."